dmitrytavern/dtavern-object-parser/readme.md

   }),
 })

-const targetObject = { name: 'Dmitry', age: 19 }
+const target = { name: 'Dmitry', age: 19 }

-const result = parser.parse(targetObject, objectSchema)
+const result = parser.parse(target, schema)
 // => {
 //   value: { name: 'Dmitry', age: 19, role: 'anonymous' }
 //   errors: []
 // }
 ```

-What's going on here:
+**What's going on here:**

 1. Imported parser.
 2. Created the object schema where:
    - `name` - is required property which can be only String.
-   - `age` - is required property which can be only Number.
+   - `age` - is required property which can be String or Number.
    - `role` - is not required property, which can be only an "anonymous", "user" or "admin" string.
 Value by default: "anonymous".
 3. Parsed the target object by the object schema.

-The result of parsing is an object, where:
+**The result of parsing is an object, where:**

 - `value` - parsed object.
-If your schema contains only required props, the `value` and the original object will be the same.
-Also, if you use the clone option, the value will be cloned object.
-See [.parse()](./docs/api/parse.md) docs.
+By default is a reference on the original object.
-- `errors` - array of errors.
-If the target object not conatains errors, the array will be empty.
+- `errors` - array of errors. Сontains parsing errors.

 ## Installation